The perfect stylistic device: Concise metaphors

 The animated fascinates us more than the inanimate, the moving more than the rigid, the concrete more than the abstract.

 Animated faces fascinate more

 This principle takes advantage of the rhetorical figure, which transfers the qualities of living beings to inanimate objects, the personification.

 Through this personification, even a dry lecture is vivid, original and dynamic - he lives, so to speak.

 - Metaphor: The metaphor has the function of replacing something with something else.
 Metaphors make a subject plausible.

-- Analogy: Look for suitable examples and facts, which everyone knows, with which you can "equate" your difficult topic according to the pattern: A behaves to B like C to D.
+- Analogy: Find suitable examples and facts that everyone knows, with which you can "equate" your difficult topic according to the pattern: A relates to B like C to D.

 - Personification: In personalization, objects come to life.
 Her reasoning becomes much more vivid, amusing and dynamic.